ghostproducer/backend-extended-team-test/README.md

 Even tough it was not requested to deploy the app in a production environment, Heroku provides a simple alternative to test the app in a real world approach.

-To publish on the internet, you need to build the front end files, using the `ng build prod` in the Angular root folder.
-Then, copy the generated files from the `/target/` folder to the `/src/main/resources/static` folder, which will be served from the Java backend.
+To publish this app in the internet, two heroku instances were created, one for the front end, and other for the back end.

+The back end exposes the API endpoint in the heroku app url, which is accessed by the front end REST requests.